 In 2020, per the National Census of Fatal Occupational Injuries by the Bureau of Labor Statistics.
-It was found that the total number of workplace fatalities fell by 10% during 2020.
+It was found that the total number of workplace fatalities fell by 10% in 2020.
 This reported rate of workplace fatalities is the lowest recorded in the United States since 2013.
 However, this report does not consider Covid-19 illness deaths and decreased in-person working conditions disrupted by Covid-19 lockdowns.
-These factors alone may have contributed to this recent drop in workplace fatalities seen in this report.
-However, the data points to an overall decrease in deaths across all occupations.
+These factors alone may have contributed to this report’s recent drop in workplace fatalities.
+However, the data indicates an overall decrease in deaths across all occupations.

 Other Significant Findings

-Although there was a decline in nonfatal work-related injuries and illnesses, there found to be an overall increase in workplace injuries or illnesses that required multiple days off from work.
+Although there was a decline in nonfatal work-related injuries and illnesses, there was an overall increase in workplace injuries or illnesses requiring multiple days off.
 The most significant workplace fatalities were transportation, which accounted for 1,778 deaths, nearly 40% of work-related fatalities.
-On a positive note, occupational suicides rates decreased 15.6 percent from 307 in 2019 to 259 in 2020, representing the lowest count for occupational suicides since 2015.
+On a positive note, occupational suicide rates decreased 15.6 percent from 307 in 2019 to 259 in 2020, representing the lowest count for occupational suicides since 2015.

-If you or a loved one has been injured or killed from an occupational injury or illness we want to help you get the legal compensation you and your family deserve.
-At Sacramento Workers Compensation P.C., our expert team of workers’ compensation lawyers knows how difficult it is to suffer the loss of a family member due to a work-related injury or illness.
+If you or a loved one has been injured or killed from an occupational injury or illness, we want to help you get the legal compensation you and your family deserve.
+At Sacramento Workers’ Compensation P.C., our expert team of workers’ compensation lawyers knows how difficult it is to suffer the loss of a family member due to a work-related injury or illness.
 Our qualified Sacramento workers’ compensation attorneys have a successful record of providing grieving families with the settlements they deserve for their loss.
-To take advantage of your FREE no-obligation attorney consultation, call us at 916-288-9193 to speak with an attorney or visit our website to chat directly with a member of our team.
+To take advantage of your FREE no-obligation attorney consultation, call us at 916-288-9193 to speak with an attorney or visit our website to chat directly with a team member.